RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/Labs/html-forms-lab.md

 ### The Task

 Create a business page for a business of your choosing.
-The business page could be for a lawn care service, nails/hair, cleaning, etc.
+The business page could be for a lawn care service, nails/hair, cleaning, web agency, bank, etc.

 This will be a multi-page website and must include pages: